powermukisa/orders_sample_application/README.md

 ## License

-This is a code assessment project for Canals.ai
+This is a code assessment project